therealdreg/The-GTK-Keylogger/README.md

-The first call which is located in the function to hook, always is a call to a function that moves to a register (ebx, eax, ecx, etc.) the value of the retaddrr of the next instruction on that call, to make a trick of rip-relative and be able to work with the following lea.
+The first call which is located in the function to hook, always is a call to a function that moves to a register (ebx, eax, ecx, etc.) the value of the retaddr of the next instruction on that call, to make a trick of rip-relative and be able to work with the following lea.
 So, we hardcoded that instruction with a mov of the next address of the call.